Paver Patterns & Borders: How to Create a Stunning Patio or Driveway for Your Orlando, FL Home

 Paver Pattern Points to Ponder: Considering Cost

-Be aware some paver pattern choices you make increase the cost.
+Be aware that some paver pattern choices you make increase the cost.

 • Fancy patterns.
-Inlay patterns look stunning, but the more intricate the pattern, the more laborious cutting is needed.
+Inlay patterns look stunning, but the more intricate the pattern, the more laborious the cutting is.
 That boosts the cost.

 • A different color border.
-We’ll likely need to order an entire pallet of the pavers for that border, even if we only need half of them, so that increases the cost.
+We’ll likely need to order an entire pallet of pavers for that border, even if we only need half of them, which increases the cost.
 But if you really want that look, don’t let an extra $150 or $200 deter you, Frisch says.

 • Style upgrade.
 Tumbled pavers, thicker pavers, or a unique stamping pattern all cost more, sometimes a dollar or two more per square foot.